Angie's List!

 The name says it all; this home construction technology is focused on building in a modular fashion.
 The panels are first designed by a building engineer or an architect using construction software.
 They are then manufactured in the assembly facility according to specs.

 These custom panels are utilized in house roofs, walls, and even floors.
 The SIP mill constructs every panel in a sandwich fashion.
-The exterior panel surfaces are composed of Oriented Strand Board (OSB).
-The core itself is rigid foam plastic insulation.

 Don’t confuse SIPS with ICFs.
-ICFs ( Insulated Concrete Forms) are a similar technology, yet stronger.
+ICFs Insulated Concrete Forms are a similar technology, yet stronger.
 They’re hollow blocks constructed with Styrofoam sides.

 They are assembled, then wet concrete is poured into the interior of the blocks.
 This forms the wall.